tableClothed/COVID-challenge/README.md

 ## Usage:

-To examine the results copy the repository, open your console (cmd) in folder with the files and run:
+To examine the results of literature clustering, copy the repository, open your console (cmd) in folder named `Literature clustering` and run:

 ``` jupyter notebook ```